itiligent/Easy-Guacamole-Installer/README.md

 #### v1.6.0 is working.
 Issues and notes are tracked in https://github.com/itiligent/Easy-Guacamole-Installer/issues/78

 This install script automatically sets up a Guacamole jump-host with optional for TLS reverse proxy (self-signed or Let's Encrypt), Active Directory integration, multi-factor authentication, Quick Connect & History Recording Storage UI enhancements.
 Other options also include a custom UI dark themed template, auto database backups, email alerts and internal hardening options including fail2ban for defence against brute force attacks.
-There is also facility for enterprise deployments similar to [Amazon's Guacamole Bastion Cluster](http://netcubed-ami.s3-website-us-east-1.amazonaws.com/guaws/v2.3.1/cluster/).
+There is also facility for enterprise deployment similar to [Amazon's Guacamole Bastion Cluster](http://netcubed-ami.s3-website-us-east-1.amazonaws.com/guaws/v2.3.1/cluster/).

 ## Automatic Installation

-🚀 Paste the below link into a terminal & follow the prompts (**do NOT run as root, the script will prompt for sudo**):
+🚀 Move to you your home directory, paste the below link, then follow the prompts (**do NOT run as root, the script will prompt for sudo**):

 ```shell
 wget https://raw.githubusercontent.com/itiligent/Guacamole-Install/main/1-setup.sh && chmod +x 1-setup.sh && ./1-setup.sh